Meets the Percys Guided Tour

 You'll also discover Elizabeth Percy, the 10th Earl's granddaughter.
 It was thanks to her wealth and the ambition of her third husband, Charles Seymour, 6th Duke of Somerset that they completely rebuilt Petworth in the Baroque style you see today popularised by the recent renovations to the Palce of Versailles.
 Find out more about her interests in art and design but also more about her previous marriages and the rumours of murder and assassination associated with them.

-The Meet the Percys tours run weekdays from 26 March, excluding Bank Holidays and are subject to availability.
+The Meet the Percys tours run Mondays and Fridays until 4 November 2018, excluding Bank Holidays and are subject to availability.